mobibyte/momonote/BIOL 1441/Lesson 4.md

 # Lesson 4 Notes
 ## Learning Objectives
-1. Explain why the human body needs to eat.
+**1. Explain why the human body needs to eat.**
+On the most basic level, you need to eat to get the energy required to survive
+• Energy is required for building macromolecules (like proteins & nucleic acids)
+• Energy is required for life-sustaining processes like active transport

 2. Define the term “metabolism”
 3. Describe the function of chemical bonds.
 4. Explain how the structure of ATP makes it